 It is easy to have a great city break in Berlin with kids.
-I planned a day with my daughter to explore the area in and around Museum Island.
+While my husband was busy with his conference, I had planned the second day of our 4-day trip to Berlin to explore the area in and around Museum Island with my daughter.

 The Unesco Heritage Museum Island or Museuminsel, comprises 5 conveniently adjacent museums, all located along the river Spree.
 It is a beautiful area to walk around and get your fill of history and culture.